Bring-up Cisco NCS 1004

 Note

-For DHCPv6, a routing advertisement (RA) message must be sent to all nodes in the network that indicates which method is to be used to obtain the IPv6 address.
-Configure Router-advertise-daemon (radvd, install using yum install radvd) to allow the client to send the DHCP request.
-For example:
+For DHCPv6, a routing advertisement (RA) message must be sent to all nodes to indicate how to obtain the IPv6 address.
+The Router Advertisement Daemon (radvd) enables clients to send DHCP requests.

 interface eth3